Skip to Main Content

 Researchers: What You Should Know

-The Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council of Canada (NSERC), and Social Sciences and Humanities Research Council (SSHRC) have released a harmonized Tri-Agency Open Access Policy on Publications.
-Grant recipients are required to ensure that any peer-reviewed journal publication arising from Agency-supported research is freely available within 12 months of publication.
+The Tri-Agency Open Access Policy on Publications requires grant recipients to ensure that any peer-reviewed journal publication is freely available within 12 months of publication.

 • This policy applies to all grants awarded May 1, 2015 and onward